 Cities are evolving, and innovation plays a huge role in this transformation.
-Almost 10,000 years ago, hunter-gatherers learned the secrets of selective breeding and agriculture, and managed to grow their own food.
-For the first time in history, humans found a way to survive without moving to a different territory to find new sources of food.
+Almost 10,000 years ago, hunter-gatherers learned the secrets of selective breeding and agriculture and managed to grow their food.
+For the first time in history, humans found a way to survive without moving to a different territory to find new food sources.
 And that’s how everything started.

 It wasn’t until the Industrial Revolution that modern cities as we know them appeared.
 New technologies deployed on a mass scale allowed these vast communities to grow faster than ever before.

-What’s the future of cities, then?
+What is the future of cities?

-Traffic.
-Who likes it, right?
-It always ranks as one of the main problems affecting cities.
-If there’s ever such a thing as the perfect Smart City, smart mobility will play a key role.
+Traffic consistently ranks as one of the main problems affecting cities.
+If there’s ever such a thing as the perfect smart city, smart mobility will play a key role.
 But let’s clarify something before anyone gets confused.

 How 21st-Century Planning is Different

-Governments and citizens have always tried to foresee potential problems and fix those already happening.
+Governments have always tried to foresee potential problems and fix those already happening.
 However, the approach to solving these problems is radically different.
 For example, some decades ago, the solution to busy highways was to add a new lane.

+Simple, right?
 Well, maybe not so much.

 So, back to mobility.